August 2009

 needed them.

-amateur pop musicians would consider it anathema - it's amazing how
+amateur pop musicians would consider it anathema.
+It's amazing

 perform, as we do with so many other aspects of our lives.
 We